“Flowers” Lyrics Meaning (Miley Cyrus)

 Lizzo’s “Truth Hurts” is a bold and unapologetic celebration of self-worth and independence.
 Its empowering lyrics about overcoming heartbreak and embracing confidence align perfectly with the themes of self-love found in “Flowers.”

-The meaning of the lyrics in “Flowers” goes beyond heartbreak, offering a universal message of independence and self-reliance.
+“Flowers” goes beyond being a heartbreak song, as it has a universal message of independence and self-reliance.
 Miley Cyrus has crafted a track that’s both deeply personal and widely relatable, proving that self-love is the most powerful love of all.

 You can listen to “Flowers” right now on Spotify and Amazon.

-Be sure to check out more of our Lyric Meanings articles!
+Be sure to check out more 2020s Lyric Meanings!